bujosa/ashlesha/README.md

 # Ashlesha

-This is a simple project for undestading and practice the Diamond Proxy, ERC-2535.
+This is a simple project for undestading and practice the Diamond Proxy, ERC-2535 and practice using anvil for local node.

 ## Documentation